Manny Ramirez

 Manuel Arístides Ramírez Onelcida (born May 30, 1972) is a Dominican-American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for parts of 19 seasons.
 He played with the Cleveland Indians, Boston Red Sox, Los Angeles Dodgers, Chicago White Sox, and Tampa Bay Rays before playing one season at the Chinese Professional Baseball League in Taiwan.
 Ramirez is recognized for having great batting skill and power.
 He was a nine-time Silver Slugger and was one of 28 players to hit 500 career home runs.
 His 21 grand slams are third all-time, and his 29 postseason home runs are the most in MLB history.
 He appeared in 12 All-Star Games, with a streak of eleven consecutive games beginning in 1998 that included every season that he played with the Red Sox.

 Ramirez was born in Santo Domingo, Dominican Republic.
 When he was 13 years old, he moved to New York City with his parents, Onelcida and Aristides.
 He attended George Washington High School and became a baseball standout.
-He was drafted by the Cleveland Indians in the first round of the 1991 MLB draft, 13th overall.
+He was drafted 13th overall by the Cleveland Indians in the first round of the 1991 Major League Baseball draft.
 He made his MLB debut on September 2, 1993.

-In 1994, Ramirez became a major league regular, and finished second in voting for the Rookie of the Year Award.
+In 1994, Ramirez became a major league regular and finished second in voting for the Rookie of the Year Award.
 By 1995, he had become an All-Star.
-He was with the Indians in playoff appearances in 1995, 1996, 1997, 1998, and 1999; this included an appearance in the 1995 and 1997 World Series.
-In 1999, Ramirez set the Indians' single-season RBIs record with 165 RBIs.
+He helped lead the Indians to five consecutive playoff berths from 1995 to 1999; this included an appearance in the 1995 and 1997 World Series.
+In 1999, Ramirez set the Indians' single-season RBI record with 165 RBIs.
 After the 2000 season, Ramirez signed with the Boston Red Sox.
 During his time in Boston, Ramirez and teammate David Ortiz became one of the best offensive tandems in baseball history.
 Ramirez led the Red Sox to World Series Championships in 2004 and 2007 before being traded to the Los Angeles Dodgers in 2008 as part of a three-team deal that also involved the Pittsburgh Pirates.